tsprates/php-symfony-engineering-challenge/README.md

 docker-compose exec php chmod 777 var/app.db
 ```

-4. Create the `csv` directory for the exported CSV files if it doesn't exist.
+5. Create the `csv` directory for the exported CSV files if it doesn't exist.

 ```sh
 docker-compose exec php mkdir -p var/csv docker-compose exec php chmod -R 777 var/csv
 ```

-> **Note**: The `csv` directory for exported CSVs is located in the `var` directory in the root of the project.
+> **Warning**: The `csv` directory for exported CSVs is located in the `var` directory in the root of the project.

 ## Usage